msge/NLPP-ro/README.md

 # NLPP-ro
-this project focuses on how to develop an amharic information from stored corpus using vector space model
+this project focuses on how to develop an amharic information retrival system from stored corpus using vector space model